indapa/resume/Amit_Indap_resume.md

 -   Contributed to the publication of over 10 papers in leading peer-reviewed journals

+##Bioinformatics Programmer
+Stanford University Stanford, CA
 February 2001 - July 2002
-:   *Bioinformatics Programmer at Stanford University* Stanford, CA

 -  Implemented for sequencing and genotyping of candidate genes involved in complex diseases

 Selected Publications